sst/guide/_chapters/render-the-note-form.md

 2. Inside the form we conditionally render the part where we display the attachment by using `this.state.note.attachment`.

-3. We form the attachment URL using `formatFilename` (since S3 gives us some very long URLs).
+3. We format the attachment URL using `formatFilename` by stripping the timestamp we had added to the filename while uploading it.

 4. We also added a delete button to allow users to delete the note.
 And just like the submit button it too needs a flag that signals that the call is in progress.
 We call it `isDeleting`.